 Aura Mason Frame review: Design and interface

 The Aura Mason’s sculpted back and wide edge give it a solid footing on a table or shelf in either portrait or landscape orientation.
 It rests on a secure flat edge, so there’s no fiddling with unstable external pegs to balance the frame.
-It is not designed as a wall frame, but rather a quiet, ambient display that does not play videos or support audio output.
+It is not designed as a wall frame, but rather a quiet, ambient display for both photos and videos.
+It also supports audio output.